Indium: Chalcogenides and pnictides

+Many of these derivatives are prone to hydrolysis.

-Indium(I)
+Indium(I) compounds

 Indium(I) compounds are not common.
 The chloride, bromide, and iodide are deeply colored, unlike the parent trihalides from which they are prepared.
-The fluoride is known only as an unstable gaseous compound.
+The fluoride is known only as an unstable gas.
 Indium(I) oxide black powder is produced when indium(III) oxide decomposes upon heating to 700 °C.

-Other oxidation states
+Compounds in other oxidation states

 Less frequently, indium forms compounds in oxidation state +2 and even fractional oxidation states.
 Usually such materials feature In–In bonding, most notably in the halides In2X4 and [In2X6]2−, and various subchalcogenides such as In4Se3.
 Several other compounds are known to combine indium(I) and indium(III), such as InI6(InIIICl6)Cl3, InI5(InIIIBr4)2(InIIIBr6), and InIInIIIBr4.

 Organoindium compounds

 Organoindium compounds feature In–C bonds.
 Most are In(III) derivatives, but cyclopentadienylindium(I) is an exception.
 It was the first known organoindium(I) compound, and is polymeric, consisting of zigzag chains of alternating indium atoms and cyclopentadienyl complexes.
 Perhaps the best-known organoindium compound is trimethylindium, In(CH3)3, used to prepare certain semiconducting materials.